Information for people who work with children

 Child protection learning and development and information/research resources

 Those people working with children and young people throughout South Ayrshire can

 access a variety of child protection training opportunities which can be booked

 South Ayrshire Inter-Agency CPD.

-WithScotland is a national resource for agencies and practitioners working to protect children in need of care and protection and adults at risk of harm.
-It provides information and resources for professionals dealing with:
+WithScotland was a national resource for agencies and practitioners working to protect children in need of care and protection and adults at risk of harm.
+It still provides useful information and resources for professionals dealing with:

 - Child Abuse